Let The Fourth Be With You

 - Use cooking tools when grilling to keep yourself safe

 - Make sure you shut off the gas if it is a gas powered grill

-If you plan on visiting the beach and swimming in the ocean, only swim in a beach that has lifeguards on duty.
+We know that in our Palm Beach county, beaches will be closed in an effort to respect social distancing and avoid more COVID-19 cases, please try to stay safe but If you still plan on visiting the beach and swimming in the ocean someplace else, only swim in a beach that has lifeguards on duty.
 Also swim in the designated area.
 Some other tips include:

 - Be aware of your local weather conditions